 Warn, A. J., 2003.
 Evaluation of alternative discrete-event simulation experimental methods.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: